Parents Should Let Kids Eat Dirt. It’s Good For The Biome.

 Of course not.
 There are children with compromised immune systems and open wounds, who probably should not even play in dirt, for fear of contracting serious infections.
 Lawn companies may spray dangerous chemicals on the soil, or your house may have been built atop an old landfill or medical waste dumpsite.
 Animal feces hidden in tall grass may contain parasites.
 Soil itself may be perfectly safe, but that doesn’t mean every child should eat every mud pie.
 “Use your freaking common sense!”
 Gilbert says.
 “If you don’t, someone is going to get sick.”

 When eaten responsibly, however, dirt may even have health benefits.
 The hygiene hypothesis, which Gilbert explains at length in his book, holds that exposure to farm animals, plants, and many of the key ingredients in soil can reduce the risk of allergic sneezing, food allergies, and skin allergies.
-One fascinating study in Pediatrics found that children who suck their thumbs and bite their nails (essentially placing bits of dirt and millions of bacteria in their mouths regularly) are significantly less likely than their peers to suffer from dog, cat, mold, dust, or grass allergies.
+One fascinating study in the journal Pediatrics found that children who suck their thumbs and bite their nails (essentially placing bits of dirt and millions of bacteria in their mouths regularly) are significantly less likely than their peers to suffer from dog, cat, mold, dust, or grass allergies.

 Despite dirt’s relative safety and potential health benefits, however, Gilbert acknowledges that there’s nothing wrong with a good handwashing session after outdoor play.
 Your kids need not bathe in filth to enjoy the health benefits of playing in—and yes, eating—dirt, he says.
 “Unless you’re scrubbing your kids’ hands psychotically, overzealously, there’s no harm in washing their hands in warm, soapy water after they play,” Gilbert clarifies.
 “It’s just common sense, right?”